Table of Contents

 The Local Authority will send test results to parents and guardians in October.
 If your daughter meets the qualifying standard, you can apply for a place at Ribston Hall.
 Parents will receive information about Year 7 place allocations in March of the following year.

-Ribston Hall High School uses the CEM 11 Plus exam by the University of Durham.
+Ribston Hall High School uses the CEM 11 Plus exam by Cambridge Assessment.
 The test consists of two papers covering:

 Both tests are made-up of multiple-choice questions, are taken on the same day and last 45-50 minutes each.